m1el/better-cmp/README.md

 - Arrays are compared lexicographically, comparing the elements recursively.

+- If both values are objects that have a `reverse` key, are sorted in reverse order, using the value by that key.

 - Anything else throws `TypeError`.

 There are a few arbitrary decisions made here.